Women Entrepreneurship Week

 Meet women who are at the forefront of innovating the way we do business: shifting trends, changing business models, discovering new markets, and leveraging technology to reinvent the way we design, manufacture, buy and sell, distribute, and experience fashion and the business of beauty.

-Before the program, share your ideas over dinner with alumni, corporate partners, and friends disrupting the fashion and beauty industries in their own unique ways.
+Before the program, mingle over mocktails and heavy hors d'oeuvres with alumni, corporate partners, and friends disrupting the fashion and beauty industries in their own unique ways.

 Rica Elysee, Co-Founder and Chief Executive Officer, BeautyLynk